-Searching for Significance.
+Introduction to Material Culture.
 Fall (3) Carson.

-Landscapes, structures, and artifacts provide a wealth of evidence for interdisciplinary analysis.
-Using methods and theories of art historians, archaeologists, anthropologists, historians, psychologists, and others, this introductory seminar examines a broad range of the material world from the past to the present.
-Do clothes make the man?
-Why do we sit on chairs and not squat on floors?
+This introductory seminar examines the material world-the landscapes, structures, and artifacts people created.
+What devices do you use regularly and why?
+Do tables and utensils make a difference?
+Are you what you eat?
+Why do westerners sit on chairs and rarely squat on the ground or floor?
 What does it mean to work a sampler or to give a gift?
-Class time will be given to lectures, reading discussions and exercises in connoisseurship.
 The approach rests on the basic idea that objects are embedded in a reciprocal process.
 People make things; in turn, the products affect their creators and users.
-Written assignments will focus on learning to look at the material world, evaluating quality in workmanship, and analyzing at least one object in depth.

-Decorative Arts.
-Fall (3) Carson.
+History/Film.
+Fall (3) Knight.